Chennedy Carter, Kiana Williams do Texas two-step, lead West girls to Jordan Classic win

 The lead eventually ballooned to 21-2, but the East slowly made its way back.

-Gordon, a Connecticut signee from L.D.
+Lexi Gordon, a Connecticut signee from L.D.
 Bell (Hurst, Texas), hit three consecutive jumpers, the second a three-pointer to cut the lead to 38-25 with a little over six minutes to go in the half.

+“I just tried to provide a spark,” Gordon said.
+“It’s hard to get out of a 20-point hole.
+You have to do little things.
+I’ve never been on a team that scored 81 points and lost, but we just started out slowly.”